indr/335/specs/menu-structure.md

         - Play all Songs
         - Add to Playlist
         - Add to Favorites
-        - `0-n` Tracks
+        - `0-n` Songs
-          - Press to Play
-          - Add to Playlist
-          - Add to Favorites
+          - See Song
     - Albums
       - `0-n` Albums
         - Play all Songs
         - Add to Playlist
         - Add to Favorites
+        - `0-n` Songs
+          - See Song
+    - Genres
-        - `0-n` Tracks
+      - `0-n` Genres
-          - Press to Play
+        - Play all Songs
         - Add to Playlist
         - Add to Favorites
+        - `0-n` Songs
+          - See Song
     - Songs
       - Play all Songs
       - Add to Playlist
       - Add to Favorites
       - `0-n` Songs
-        - Press to Play
-        - Add to Playlist
-        - Add to Favorites
+        - See Song
 - Radio
   - New Stations
     - Add to Favorites